-The software development process presupposes joint-effort cooperation and synergy between different colleagues of the development team.
-When hiring a team of developers to create software, you need to be sure that they’ll provide the optimal means for reaching your goal(s) on time with the maximum efficiency.
+The software development process presupposes joint-effort cooperation and synergy between different members of the development team.
+When hiring a team of developers to create software, you need to ensure they’ll provide the optimal means for reaching your goals on time with maximum efficiency.

-In this blog, we’re going to unpack some key software development models and essential steps to a successful development process.
-Pull up your bootstraps and let’s hit the road!
+This post will unpack some key software development models and essential steps to a successful development process based on real-life experience.

-Based on our experience in working with many clients, we can easily distinguish between a poorly organized process from an outstanding one.
-A well-adjusted process presupposes a lot of competent organization, insight and just plain hard work on the part of skilled people.
+Based on our experience working with many clients, we can easily distinguish between a poorly organized software development process model and an outstanding one.
+A well-adjusted process presupposes a lot of competent organization, insight, and just plain hard work on the part of skilled people.

-You might possess some technical knowledge, but the road to success leads via a Project Manager (PM) who’s got the necessary organizational skills and can maneuver the development team for your project to come to life successfully.
+You might possess some technical knowledge, but the road to success leads via a Project Manager (PM) who’s got the necessary organizational skills and can maneuver the development team for your project to come to life.

 For starters, what is a process model?
-Very simply, it’s a working pattern (schedule if you want) that gives a sketch for the succession of software development lifecycle from initial conception until the final de-installation and dismantling of the product if there might be a need for that.
+Very simply, it’s a working pattern that gives a sketch for the succession of the software development lifecycle from initial conception until the final launch of the product if there might be a need for that.

 This model underscores the necessity of a logical progression of steps during the software development lifecycle (SDLC).
-Just as you would step down the path near rapid waters of a cascading waterfall, your team would step further with each successive phase of the software development.
+Just as you would step down the path near the rapid waters of a cascading waterfall, your team would step further with each successive phase of the software development.
 This provides a sense of direction.
-You know the current progress of your team and where it’s going to be over time.
+You know your team’s current progress and where it will be over time.

 According to the waterfall model, your team needs to know the specific requirements.
-You’ll need to narrow down your idea to single final product.
+You’ll need to narrow down your idea to a single final product.
 What kind of software do you want to see at the end of the tunnel?
-Consequently, your team will be following other subsequent stages from systems engineering to maintenance.
-This last bit is crucial as the software development process generally involves constant support and debugging.
+Consequently, your team will follow other subsequent stages from systems engineering to maintenance.
+This last bit is crucial as the software development process generally involves constant support and enhancement.

 So after several soothing cups of coffee with your PM, you can decide if the waterfall model is the best option for your software development lifecycle.

-The agile model is a worthy alternative to the waterfall model.
-It’s a favorite model among many developers due to its facilitation of a smoother check-up process to reassess the software plan.
-The theme of this model is “customer satisfaction.”
+The Agile model is a worthy alternative to the waterfall model.
+It’s a favorite model among many developers and business owners due to its facilitation of a smoother check-up process to reassess the software plan.
+The concept of this model is “customer satisfaction.”
 The entire software process is divided into several repeated cycles.
 Every iteration phase is under the constant scrutiny of a team of professionals.
 Customer satisfaction is achieved by enabling the client to check a demonstration of each cycle of the process from the requirements to the final product stage.

-The spiral model is considered to be a useful development model that could assist in a more precise risk-handling of your optimal software development organizational structure.
-The spiral model depicted in diagram representation is basically a spiral with many coils:
+It’s considered to be a useful development model that could assist in a more precise risk-handling of your optimal software development organizational structure.
+The spiral model depicted in the diagram below is a spiral with many coils: